Self-referenced subcycle metrology of quantum fields: Homodyne detection

-For the homodyne detection, we let $\hat{E}_{2P}$ interfere with the LO field $E_{\rm LO}$ which is produced via the SHG in the $\chi^{(2)}$ crystal.
-The SHG process can be realized so that it has a high conversion efficiency $\eta_2$ and the resulting mode $f_{\rm LO}(\omega)$ of the LO still closely resembles the mode of the TFISH field.
-For the details of a possible realization see Supplement 1.
+As described, homodyne detection is enabled by letting $\hat{E}_{2P}$ interfere with the LO field $E_{\rm LO}$ which is produced via the SHG in the $\chi^{(2)}$ crystal.
+The SHG process can be realized with a high conversion efficiency $\eta_2$, and the resulting mode $f_{\rm LO}(\omega)$ of the LO still closely resembles the mode of the TFISH field.
+For the details of a possible realization, see Supporting Information.
 Since the LO represents a strong coherent field, we can describe it classically for the homodyning part of the setup.
-At the beamsplitter BS$_2$ before the detectors we can write it in the frequency domain as $E_{\rm LO}(\omega_2) =A e^{-i \phi} e^{-i \omega_2\tau}f_{\rm LO}(\omega_2)$, where $A=\sqrt \eta_2 \sqrt{1-R}A_P$ is the amplitude and $\phi$ is a variable phase induced by the phase shifter PS.
+At the beamsplitter before the detectors, we can express it in the frequency domain as $E_{\rm LO}(\omega_2) =A e^{-i \phi} e^{-i \omega_2\tau}f_{\rm LO}(\omega_2)$, where $A=\sqrt \eta_2 \sqrt{1-R}A_P$ is the amplitude and $\phi$ is a variable CEP induced by the EOM.
+An elegant alternative realization of such phase shift between the two arms of the setup can be provided by a dual frequency comb \cite{Coddington2016}.
 We assume the LO has effectively the same time delay $\tau$ as the TFISH field because of the equal optical path lengths corresponding to the upper and lower arms of the setup.
-To assure that this is completely fulfilled in experiment, an additional tuning by $\tau_2$ is available (Fig.~\ref{fig:setup}).
+To assure that this is completely fulfilled in experiment, an additional tuning can be introduced by inserting an auxiliary delay line.